 What is the historical context of "Voyageurs"?

-Who are the figures depicted in "Voyageurs"?
+Who were the voyageurs depicted in the painting?

 What artistic techniques did Charles Marion Russell use in "Voyageurs"?